Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 └─$ cp /usr/share/peass/winpeas/winPEASx64.exe pea.exe
 ```

 We change directory to `Documents`, purely because writing files here would be less suspicious if this were a real user environment.
-From there, we use the shorthand `Invoke-WebRequest` (`IWR`) command to download the x64 version of WinPEAS onto the system.
+From there, we use the shorthand `Invoke-WebRequest` with the `IWR` command to download the x64 version of WinPEAS onto the system.

 We then attempt to run the executable from our current shell environment, but the session hangs almost immediately.
 This effectively leaves our shell unusable and means we'll need to investigate why the session is behaving this way before we can continue with our enumeration.
 ```PowerShell